Liverpool could face Chelsea while Rooney lines up potential Man Utd reunion in FA Cup fifth-round draw | Goal.com

 A tantalising trip to Stamford Bridge to face Chelsea will await Liverpool if they defeat Shrewsbury Town, while Wayne Rooney could be poised for a reunion with Manchester United following the FA Cup fifth-round draw.

-The Champions League holders must overcome a replay at Anfield following their 2-2 draw with the Shrews on Sunday while ex-Red Devils favourite Rooney must guide Derby County past a rematch with Northampton Town first.
+The Champions League holders must overcome a replay at Anfield following their 2-2 draw with the Shrews on Sunday, while ex-Red Devils favourite Rooney must first guide Derby County past a rematch with Northampton Town.

 Holders Manchester City meanwhile will face a trip to Sheffield Wednesday, while Norwich City have set up an all-Premier League tie against the winners of Southampton and Tottenham's replay.